 Engineering students in Christchurch (NZ) get hands-on experience working with the Christchurch project to rebuild the city following the earthquake in 2011.
 We interviewed Alessandro Pallermo, a senior lecturer in structural engineering lecturer at the University of Canterbury, College of Engineering since June 2009.

 Why did you first study engineering?

 I studied engineering because I always liked science and turning theoretical concepts to practical problems.

 And what path took you to the position you’re in now?

-I studied at the Technical University of Milan, Italy where I gained my Master's in the design of reinforced concrete structures.
-Then I started the PhD in seismic engineering at the same university while I was also employed on some consulting jobs.
+I studied at the Technical University of Milan, Italy where I gained my Master’s in the design of reinforced concrete structures.
+Then I started the PhD in seismic engineering at the same university while I doing some consulting jobs.

 What advice would you give to a prospective student wanting to boost their application?

 My advice is always to do what you are passionate about.
 Think about what really stimulated your interest during your previous studies and think about what you want to become.

 Engineering is a fascinating discipline because you can solve technical/practical problems and at the same time know that your contribution has a tangible impact on the society in which we live.
 But passion is the foundation of any discipline.
 Without that, it will be an ordinary job and you will not make a difference.